mkolodner/DynamicGaugeTargets/README.md

 1. [Set up CumulusCI](https://cumulusci.readthedocs.io/en/latest/tutorial.html)
 2. Run `cci flow run dev_org --org dev` to deploy this project.
 3. Run `cci org browser dev` to open the org in your browser.
-4. As of this writing (11/10/2022) the filter logic for the entry conditions for flow DashboardTarget_BeforeSave_Update_SOQL_Query does not save.
-It should be OR logic.
-You will have to manually update this as of now.

 ## Use